Summer is here and that means one thing: it’s time to hit the beach.

 For a hidden cove with glorious views and peaceful camping spots, try the Memory Cove Wilderness Protection Area.
 It was voted as one of the top 10 beaches in the world in 2015, but because it can only be accessed via a locked gate and only a limited number of people are allowed to visit every day, it has remained quiet and pristine.

 Top tip: Make the most of your stay by incorporating some of Park Ranger Elly Schultz's must-do activities.

 6. Limestone Coast: Canunda National Park

 Stretching 40 km from Southend to Carpenter Rocks, Canunda National Park is a long, sandy park featuring rocky cliffs and tall dunes.
 It’s loved by 4-wheel-drivers, fishers and surfers.

 Enjoy stunning views along the Cape Buffon Walk, snorkel in the Canunda Sanctuary Zone in the northern section of the park, or try your hand at surf-fishing for salmon and mulloway outside the sanctuary zone.

 There are 6 campgrounds in the park, but remember to book early if you want to camp next to the Cape Banks lighthouse during the holidays, as it fills up quickly.

 For all the details about SA’s stunning national parks, including these, visit National Parks and Wildlife Service's website.
 Looking for more coastal inspiration?
-Read 7 unique places to swim in South Australia's national parks or 8 activities to try in SA’s national parks.
+Check out 8 activities to try in SA’s national parks.

 Main image: Antechamber Bay in Lashmar Conservation Park (image courtesy of Quentin Chester)